mastodon/blog/content/posts/2018-06-24_How-to-become-a-successful-artist-on-Mastodon/index.md

 - art
 ---

-I follow many talented artists on Mastodon, and over my 2 years of being on the platform I have noticed some common patterns that may help a newcomer find their audience on here, too.
+I follow many talented artists on Mastodon, and over my 2 years of being on the platform I have noticed some common patterns that may help a newcomer find their audience on here, too.<!--more-->

 ### Introduce yourself